voxpupuli/puppet-letsencrypt/README.md

 }
 ```

-If using Ubuntu16.04 with `install_method` to default `package`, you can enforce upgrade of package from 0.4 to 0.7 with :
+You can enforce upgrade of package to the latest available version (in your repositories):

 ```puppet
 class { 'letsencrypt':